TheAssassin438/Cybersecurity-and-Programming-Projects/README.md

 # Cybersecurity-and-Programming-Projects

-This repository will provide examples of my Cybersecurity projects from the UCLA Bootcamp as well as Programming projects from Santa Monica College
+This repository will provide examples of my Cybersecurity projects from the UCLA Cybersecurity Bootcamp, programming projects from Santa Monica College courses, as well as personal projects I chose to endeavour.